Providence, Rhode Island

 Academic Facilities and Administrative Offices — Downcity Campus

-The CENTER FOR PHYSICIAN ASSISTANT STUDIES, located at 35 Claverick Street, houses classrooms, laboratories and faculty and directors offices for the Physician Assistant program.
+The CENTER FOR PHYSICIAN ASSISTANT STUDIES at 35 Claverick Street houses classrooms, laboratories, and faculty and directors offices for the Physician Assistant program.

-The CITIZENS BANK CENTER FOR STUDENT INVOLVEMENT at 232 Weybosset Street houses Student Activities (including the Campus Herald and Johnsonian yearbook offices), Greek Councils, New Student Orientation & Support Programs, Parent Relations and Spiritual Life.
+The CITIZENS BANK CENTER FOR STUDENT INVOLVEMENT at 2 Richmond Street houses Student Involvement & Leadership (including the Campus Herald and Johnsonian yearbook offices), Greek Councils, New Student Orientation & Support Programs, Parent Relations and Spiritual Life.

-The JOHN HAZEN WHITE CENTER FOR ARTS & SCIENCES, located at 30 Chestnut Street (the corner of Pine and Chestnut streets), contains the departments of English, English as a Second Language (ESL), humanities, mathematics and social sciences, as well as the language laboratory and arts and sciences classrooms.
-It also houses the Market Place campus dining facility, Inactive Records, the Center for Academic Support for the Downcity Campus, Experiential Education & Career Services for the Downcity Campus, the dean’s office and faculty offices.
+The JOHN HAZEN WHITE COLLEGE OF ARTS & SCIENCES at 30 Chestnut Street (the corner of Pine and Chestnut Streets) houses the departments of English, English as a Second Language (ESL), Humanities, Mathematics and Social Sciences, as well as the language laboratory and Arts & Sciences classrooms.
+It also houses the Market Place campus dining facility, the Center for Academic Support for the Downcity Campus, Experiential Education & Career Services for the Downcity Campus, and the dean’s office and faculty offices.

 The RICHMOND Building is located at 270 Weybosset Street.
-It currently houses Information Technology, the Employee Development Institute and Student Communications, as well as the Providence Police Department District 1 Substation.
+It currently houses Information Technology, the Faculty Center for Academic Excellence, and Student Communications, as well as the Providence Police Department District 1 Substation.

 The administrative and operations headquarters for CAMPUS SAFETY & SECURITY are located at 264 Weybosset Street.

-The STUDENT SERVICES CENTER, located at 274 Pine Street, houses Student Academic & Financial Services, International Student Services, Student ID cards, Study Abroad and Institutional Research.
+The STUDENT SERVICES CENTER, located at 274 Pine Street, houses Student Academic & Financial Services, student ID cards, inactive records and the International Center.

 The TACO CENTER FOR BUSINESS AND ARTS & SCIENCES, located at 10 Abbott Park Place, houses classrooms and faculty offices for the economics department, the science department and the Larry Friedman International Center for Entrepreneurship.
-The Alan Shawn Feinstein Community Service Center and the Honors Program office are on the fifth floor.
+In the Center for Entrepreneurship resides the Veterans HQ, a lounge for alumni veterans.
+The Criminal Justice Lab is on the fifth floor.

 The XAVIER COMPLEX, located at 259 Pine Street at Broad and Claverick streets, houses classrooms, faculty offices, a variety of computer and word processing labs, and Schneider Auditorium.
 This complex also houses the College of Management.
 The Statler Dining Room, a hospitality kitchen lab, Bistro 61 and a hospitality beverage lab are on the first floor.

-Xavier Hall in the Xavier Complex includes an interdenominational chapel, the BRIDGE Center, Online Learning, and a residence hall with laundry facilities.
+Xavier Hall in the Xavier Complex includes an interdenominational chapel, the BRIDGE Center and a residence hall with laundry facilities.

-THE YENA CENTER, located at 111 Dorrance Street in Downcity Providence, houses the main library and library administrative offices, undergraduate Admissions (except culinary), Catering and Special Events, and the university’s offices for Accounts Payable; Accounting; Procurement; Compliance, Internal Audit & Risk Management; and Office of General Counsel, as well as We Proudly Serve and Campus Dining.
+THE YENA CENTER, located at 111 Dorrance Street in Downcity Providence, houses the main library and library administrative offices, undergraduate Admissions (except culinary), D'Amico Auditorium, Catering and Special Events, and the university’s offices for Accounts Payable; Accounting; Procurement; Compliance, Internal Audit & Risk Management; and Office of General Counsel, as well as Wildcat Cafe.

 Academic Facilities and Administrative Offices — Harborside Campus